 (Edited by Sanghamitra Mandal)

 Hinduja Group India Ltd. is an industrial conglomerates company.
 The firm is into the businesses of automotive, oil and gas, banking and finance; information technology, power, media, energy, infrastructure, real estate, health care, project development, trading, transport, and telecommunication.
+The company provides services like banking (including project advisory services, corporate advisory, capital markets, private equity and direct investment), trading and merchandising (including counter-trade, switch trading, trade finance, buy-back and debt clearing).
 It also provides services and solutions in the field of mining, infrastructure, property development and corporate real estate asset management, engineering and manufacturing.
-The company was founded in 1914 and is based in Mumbai, Maharashtra with an additional office in Delhi.
+The company was founded in 1919 and is based in Mumbai, Maharashtra with an additional office in Delhi.